grafana/mimir/docs/sources/reference-http-api/_index.md

 GET <alertmanager-http-prefix>/api/v1/status/buildinfo
 ```

-Returns build information and information about enabled features (in JSON format).
-The format returned is not identical, but similar to the [Prometheus Build Information endpoint](https://prometheus.io/docs/prometheus/latest/querying/api/#build-information).
+This endpoint returns in JSON format information about a build and enabled features.
+The format returned is not identical, but is similar to the [Prometheus Build Information endpoint](https://prometheus.io/docs/prometheus/latest/querying/api/#build-information).

 ## Distributor

+The following endpoints relate to the distributor.

 ### Remote write